census-instrumentation/opencensus-website/content/tracing/span/time_events/_index.md

 ### Time event

 It describes an event that happened at a point in time during a span's lifetime.
-A time event can consist of EITHER OR of these fields but NOT BOTH
+A time event can consist of EITHER of these fields but NOT BOTH
 {{% children %}}

 #### Time events